 Mexico City Pride, scheduled for June 27-30, 2019, is an especially fun time to visit.

-Puerto Vallarta is Mexico's gay capital.
-As well as hosting an annual gay parade, there are plenty of hotels, tours, cruises and venues (from sleek martini bars to gritty strip clubs and drag shows) which all aim to take a slice of the lucrative, upwardly mobile gay market.
-In many bars, you'll come across Purple Hand, the only beer (produced by a small Mexican brewery called Minerva) marketed at the LGBTQ community.
+Puerto Vallarta is Mexico's LGBTQ+ capital.
+As well as hosting an annual LGBTQ+ parade, there are plenty of hotels, tours, cruises and venues (from sleek martini bars to gritty strip clubs and drag shows) which all aim to take a slice of the lucrative, upwardly mobile LGBTQ+ market.
+In many bars, you'll come across Purple Hand, the only beer (produced by a small Mexican brewery called Minerva) marketed at the LGBTQ+ community.

-Many other places such as Cancún, Acapulco and Playa del Carmen have gay bars and significant gay populations, which you can look up online.
+Many other places such as Cancún, Acapulco and Playa del Carmen have queer bars and significant LGBTQ+ populations, which you can look up online.
 You can connect with other queer people using dating apps but always practice discretion (meet in a public place) for your safety and theirs.

 Southeast of Oaxaca, the lowland Isthmus of

 Then there are the

 Just five hours from Oaxaca city, the town of Juchitán is a ‘queer paradise' where gender stereotypes are obliterated at every turn.
-You'll see priests offering communion to transvestites, women dressing like men and taking male lovers but still occupying traditional female roles.
+You'll see priests offering communion to women dressing like men and taking male lovers but still occupying traditional female roles.

 Occasionally muxes will take on more ‘manly' career paths; one notable